araminho/armtravel/wp-content/plugins/contact-form-entries/readme.txt

 * Plugin automatically saves all elementor forms entries in wordpress database.
 * You can add notes and send emails to elementor forms entries.

-= How can i restrict plugin storing IP address and User Agent =

-You can select this in plugin settings.

 = WP Forms database =